 1. Wall Signs.
-Wall signs shall not project more than 1 foot from the building wall to which it is attached and shall be set back from the end of the building, or party wall line for a distance of at least 3 feet and shall not project above the building wall.
+Wall signs shall not project more than 1 foot from the building wall to which it is attached and shall not project above the building wall.
 Wall signs may be internally or externally illuminated only in the GC, HC and MI zoning districts.